The 5 principles of game play in primary school PE

 When teaching invasion games in primary PE, understanding the principles of play can dramatically improve your pupils’ ability to perform, think tactically, and enjoy the game.

-Whether you're delivering a PE lesson focused on football, netball, basketball, or hockey, applying these game principles helps pupils learn the how and why of their actions, not just the what.
+Whether you're delivering lessons in football, netball, basketball, or hockey, applying these game principles helps pupils learn the how and why of their actions, not just the what.

 Here are five essential principles of invasion games to guide your next unit.